GenesisFR/DS1TroubleshootingGuide/README.md

 8. Check that all your characters are there.
 9. Proceed to beat Gom.

-Note: if you save again, your new saved game will only be accessible from DSLOAMod.

 ## Booted back to the main menu after beating Gom

 The multiplayer and anything related to it was disabled in the Steam version.
 Use [Killah's fix](#enable-loa--extras).